skpeter/SmartCV-SF6/README.md

 - [Python (minimum version 3.11 and with Python added to your PATH)](https://www.python.org/downloads/)
 - [OBS (does not necessarily need to be streaming)](https://obsproject.com/download)
 - [Advanced Scene Switcher OBS Plugin](https://github.com/WarmUpTill/SceneSwitcher/releases)
-- A capture card that is able to output the game in 1080p
-- Your copy of Super Smash Bros.
-Ultimate must be in **English** (other languages coming soon)
+- Your game resolution must be in 1920x1080

 ## Installation & Setup
 - Download the compiled release [here](https://github.com/skpeter/smartcv/releases).